Council of Sutri: Reasons for calling the council

+Summoning of the three rival Popes

 The council summoned the three pontiffs, and both Sylvester and Gregory attended.
 The claims of all three popes were quickly dismissed.
 Sylvester was stripped of his sacerdotal rank and exiled to a monastery.
 Gregory resigned (his words were recorded as: "I, Gregory, bishop, servant of the servants of God, do hereby adjudge myself to be removed from the pontificate of the Holy Roman Church, because of the enormous error which by simoniacal impurity has crept into and vitiated my election."), and the council ended on December 23.
 A form of the council was repeated in Rome the following day to oversee the dismissal of Benedict.
 The papacy was declared to be sede vacante.

+Appointment of a new Pope

 On December 24–25 Henry turned first to the powerful Adalbert, Archbishop of Bremen, who refused the dangerous honor.
 Henry's next choice for the papacy was his personal confessor, Suidger, Bishop of his recently created See of Bamberg.
 Suidger became the new pope, taking the title Clement II, but insisting on retaining the See of Bamberg, which was a source of financial support beyond the reach of Roman factions.
 He was immediately enthroned on Christmas Day.

 As his first pontifical act, Clement II placed the imperial crown upon his benefactor and the queen consort, Agnes, daughter of William V, Duke of Aquitaine.
-The new emperor received from the Romans and the pope the title and diadem of a Roman Patricius, a dignity with antecedents in the Late Empire, which since the tenth century had been assumed to confer the right to nominate the pontiff.
+The new emperor received from the Romans and the pope the title and diadem of a Roman Patricius, a dignity with antecedents in the Late Roman Empire, which since the tenth century had been assumed to confer the right to nominate the pontiff.
 Within a few decades the Gregorian Reforms would call this custom into question.

+Legacy

 Benedict would again renew his claim to the papacy in 1047, when Clement II died.